-The volume of retail funding raised continued to be positively affected by an increase in the supply of deposits by households and firms (unrelated to price developments) in Q3, although by significantly less than reported earlier in the year and expected last quarter (Chart 3).
-The supply of deposits by households and firms was expected to continue to push up slightly on the volume of deposits raised in Q4.
+The volume of retail funding raised over the previous three months continued to be positively affected by an increase in the supply of deposits (unrelated to price developments) by firms, although to a lesser extent than in the first half of the year.
+The supply of deposits from households had made a broadly neutral contribution to the volume of deposits raised in Q4, in contrast to significant positive contributions in the first half of 2013 (Chart 3).